-Cannon was invited to speak here because the Communist League had the proper influence.
+Cannon was invited to speak here' because the Communist League had the proper influence.
 We had the proper influence because we had carried on work for several years in this whole area.
-I have alteady told you that the left opposition to the Cannon, Schactman program already developed at the first national conference in Chicago.
+I have already told you that the left opposition to the Cannon, Schaetman program already developed at the first national conference in Chicago.
 This continued to grow and Chicago was a base of its activity with the coal fields so near.
-When I was finally permitted to leave the party I settled in Chicago and worked with the Chicago unit.
-It had a healthy reaction and was the main force that prodded the top committee of theleague for many burning problems of the day and for action in the class sfruggle besides being a faction of the party (CP).
+When I was finally permitted to leave the party I settled in Chicago and worked with the Chic go unit.
+It had a healthy reaction and was the main force that prodded the top committee of theleague for many burning problems of the day and for action in the class struggle besides being a faction of the party(CP).
 It was not the only unit that did this.
-Others did too; but the Illineis area translated into action their written arguments.
+Others did too; but the Illinois area translated into action their written arguments.

-While the line of Cannon tas to act as a faction in the Stalinist unemployed Leagues we were already building independent unemployed leagues in this area.
-We were doing in the Illinois area what the Muste group was doing in Ohid.
-In addition we had a small but excellent faction in the Progressive miners and were working among the coal miners both in trade union and unemployed work.
+While the line of Cannon was to act as a faction in the Stalinist unemployed Leagues we were already building independent unemployed leagues in this area.
+We were doing in the Illinois area what the Muste group was doing in Ohio.
+In addition we had a small but excellent faction in the Progressive minurs and were working among the coal miners both in trade union and unemployed work.

-After several years of Jimmy Higgins work on the part of all these comrades we finally reached the point where the Chicago and St. Louis units, together with our comrades in the coal fields coordinated their work so that the ylcould supportine chier as a full time organizer. in this area.
+After several years of Jimmy Higgins work on the part of all these comrades we finally reached the point where the Chicago and St. Louis units, together with our comrades in the coal fields coordinated their work so that the yleould support mechler as a full time organizer. in this area.
 The Militant sympathizer club in Chicago really furnished most of the money for this activity.
 There were many comrades who made this possible; some are unable to be mentioned.
 But we can name a few.
 Without the work of the comrades of the two units, the Militant Club and Fraser, Angelo, Allard, Thompton and Watt and many others, this would not be possible.

-Cannon says, "On May 1. and 2,1933 the great Mooney Conference was held in Chicago, initiated by the Stalinists, but with many trade unions participating.
-We sent a delegation to this conference and I had the opportunity to speak to several thousand people," (p.114)
+Cannon says, "On May 1 and 2,1933 the great Mooney Conference was held in Chicago, initiated by the Stalinists, but with many trade unions participating.
+We sent a Celegation to this conference and I had the opportunity to speak to several thousand people." (p.114)

 Do you think the Stalinists would have left Cannon alone in Gillespie Jan.
-29th, and in Chicago May 1, 1f the Stalinists hands were not tied by genuine workers who supported us?
-Of course not,
+29th, and in Chicago May 1, if the Stalinists hands gore not tied by genuine workers who supported us?
+Of course not.

-What Cannon fails to reveal is the fact that from St. Louis to Chigago and throughout the coal fields the Communist League had its own independent position in the miners union and the unemployment work.
+What Cannon fails to reveal is the fact that from St. Louis to Chicago and throughout the coal fields the Communist League had its own independent position in the miners union and the unemployment work.
 In large independent unemployed locals scattered throughout the coal fields and in Chicago, etc. the Communist League had ideological leadership.
 Likewise we had ideological leadership above the Stalinists and Socialists in the Illinois coal fields.
 Many times a Left bloc in the coal fields among others would include and Left Opposition forces.
-I govered those towns week in and week out with other League comrades who would sacrifice, time, money, and their autos to make this possible.
-We often exchange?
-Colegates with the Ohio unemployment movement dominated by the Muste forces.
-They like? our boys and we liked theirs when we came in contact with each other.
+I would sacrifice, time money, and their autos to make this possible We often exchanged delegates with the Ohio unemployment movement dominated by the Muste forces.
+They liked our boys and we liked theirs when we came in contact with each other.